laravel/docs/authentication.md

 <a name="after-resetting-passwords"></a>
 ### After Resetting Passwords

-Once you have defined the routes and views to reset your user's passwords, you may simply access the routes in your browser at `/password/reset`.
+Once you have defined the routes and views to reset your user's passwords, you may simply access the route in your browser at `/password/reset`.
 The `PasswordController` included with the framework already includes the logic to send the password reset link e-mails as well as update passwords in the database.

 After the password is reset, the user will automatically be logged into the application and redirected to `/home`.
 You can customize the post password reset redirect location by defining a `redirectTo` property on the `PasswordController`: